Emma926/Profile_Stan/README.md

 modify model_parser_wrapper.py as needed, and run python model_parser_wrapper.py

-## Probability Graph Data Structure
+## Probabilistic Graph Data Structure
 parse_model.py stores probability graph ending with .probgraph.
 It streams graph into a json file.
 The data structure is: